All posts

 fine fescue grass outdoors

-Fine Fescue includes a blend of grasses like creeping red fescue.
+Fine Fescue Grass includes a blend of grasses like creeping red fescue.
 This grass seed mix is ideal for shady and dry areas where other grasses might struggle.
 Fine Fescue mixes require little maintenance, are slow-growing, and can tolerate lower fertility soils.
 They generally need less mowing due to their slow growth rate.

 • Shade Tolerance: High